 Some of these events were not in a private banquet room and Deaf Santa was going to be interacting with hearing children as well.
 While Deaf Santa is a santa so deaf children can communicate with, he can never never say NO to any child!
 If any hearing children want to come and talk with Deaf Santa or have their picture taken, they may always do so!
 Deaf Santa will always find a way by doing his best to lip-read or one of his elves will communicate with the child.
 Because of that frustration, Elf Scott sent out a request for interpreters to volunteer their time and help make the event more successful.
 If no interpreters were willing to volunteer, Deaf Santa and his elves will always find a way!

-This would be the first year Scott has asked for volunteers to come to interpret.
-There has been an outpouring support from many interpreter students for the chance to practice!
-Deaf Santa wants to give interpreter students every chance they can at practicing and interacting with the Deaf community.
+This would be the first year Elf Scott has asked for volunteers to come to interpret.
+Elf Scott found a couple students involved with an Interpreter Training Program at a local college.
+This was a win-win situation since Deaf Santa wants to give interpreter students every chance they can at practicing and interacting with the Deaf community.

 This year, the media was crazy over Deaf Santa.
 He appeared in Metro Parent magazine before the season even began, then NBC 25 News showed up at Chuck E. Cheese event in Flint to film, and then a reporter from Southfield Sun (C & G News) came by Shield’s in Southfield to do an interview.